peternsilva/galvanize-bookshelf-solution/1_migrations_seeds.md

 - Live in the `server/migrations` directory.
 - Migrate one table per migration file.
-- Pass all the tests when `npm test test/part1.migrations.test.js` is run.
+- Pass all the tests when `npm test test/part1.migrations.test.js` is run from the `server` directory.

 ## Seeds